Mythetech/Mythetech.Framework/README.md

 The project includes a Storybook implementation for component documentation and testing.
 To run Storybook:

-1. Navigate to the `Mythetech.Components.Storybook` directory
+1. Navigate to the `Mythetech.Framework.Storybook` directory
 2. Run the project:

 ```bash